 A Brief Look at the Development of the Web Design Industry

 A history of the web design industry is an amusing 30-year journey with unimaginable twists and turns, abrupt ups and downs, and even prosperous wars.
 The Internet, as we know it today, has gone so far to become a humongous construction with millions of attachments.
-However, back to the 1990s, when the World Wide Web (the Web) originated, it consisted of only a few wonky web pages in a simple line-mode browser.
-From there, the development of the web design began.
-Let’s briefly look at how this influential industry emerged and developed through decades.
+However, back in the 1990s, when the World Wide Web (the Web) originated, it consisted of only a few wonky web pages in a simple line-mode browser.
+From there, the development of web design began.
+Let’s briefly look at how this influential industry emerged and developed through the decades.

 The early days of the industry